-- 1. In all cases, GMU shall be consulted regarding source of power.
-The primary or main distribution service voltage utilized at various GMU installations are as follows: - a.
-Arlington Campus: - b.
-Fairfax Campus: - c.
-Prince William Campus: - d.
-Other Remote Locations: GMU and the utility company shall be consulted regarding power source, location and characteristics. - 2.
-Provide new electric meters for all new buildings. - 3.
-Electrical closets and distribution shall be centrally located throughout the building. - 4.
-In atriums or other multi-story open to roof areas, accessibility and maintenance should be a consideration when mounting lights. - 5.
-Access doors to crawl spaces should be located as close as possible to electrical equipment under floor. - 6.
+- 1. Provide Digital Electric Meters (DEM) for all new buildings. - 2.
+Electrical closets and distribution shall be centrally located throughout the building.

+- 3. In atriums or other multi-story open areas, accessibility and maintenance should be a consideration when mounting lights. - 4.
+Access doors to crawl spaces should be located as close as possible to electrical equipment under floor. - 5.
 Provide separate electrical and telecommunications closets.
-Custodial closets shall not be used to house electrical or telecommunications equipment. - 7.
-Corridor wall receptacles (primarily used for floor cleaning equipment) shall be circuited separate from interior office/classroom receptacles. - 8.
-Electrical wiring system shall be designed and installed with as much flexibility as practical and reasonable. - 9.
-In demolition associated with renovations, all wire shall be removed back to the panel board and all accessible conduits shall be removed. - 10.
-For back-up power, emergency generators are preferred to battery systems.

-11. Emergency Light and Power (see also 16530):
+Custodial closets shall not be used to house electrical or telecommunications equipment. - 6.
+Corridor wall receptacles (primarily used for floor cleaning equipment) shall be circuited separate from interior office/classroom receptacles. - 7.
+Electrical wiring system shall be designed and installed with as much flexibility as practical and reasonable. - 8.
+In demolition associated with renovations, all wire shall be removed back to the panel board and all accessible conduits shall be removed. - 9.
+For back-up power, emergency generators are preferred to battery systems. - 10.
+Emergency Light and Power (see also 16530): - a.

-- a.
 During the design development phase of any facility, the extent of emergency lighting and power required shall be determined in order to establish the alternate power source.
 The total requirement shall dictate the use of engine generator, local battery or central battery stand-by sources.
 Location of the generator exhaust outlet must not be located where it would affect building occupants. - b.
 Buildings requiring only emergency lighting should be handled through local battery or central battery system based on total load and economic of system. - c.
 Buildings requiring operation of motor driven equipment, and/or elevator as well as emergency lighting shall use engine generator unit as the standby source. - d.
 For emergency generator, see 16230. - e.
-Emergency system wiring shall be in separate conduits, and its distribution through separate panelboards and motor control centers, etc. as required for a complete system to serve exit lights, safety lighting in corridors and stairwells, in general assembly areas, and Mechanical Equipment Rooms and electrical rooms for essential loads, for security systems, fire alarm, and as required. - 12.
-Electrical provisions for elevators: see 14200. - 13.
+Emergency system wiring shall be in separate conduits, and its distribution through separate panelboards and motor control centers, etc. as required for a complete system to serve exit lights, safety lighting in corridors and stairwells, in general assembly areas, and Mechanical Equipment Rooms and electrical rooms for essential loads, for security systems, fire alarm, and as required. - 11.
+Electrical provisions for elevators: see 14200. - 12.
 For cathodic protection, see 13110.